frontenddogma/web-development-glossary/manuscript/u.md

 Universal Access
 : A component of the Mac OS X operating system, later called Accessibility, that provides computing abilities to people with visual impairment, hearing impairment, or physical disability.&nbsp;[†](#w-universal-access) ℹ︎&nbsp;[apple.com/accessibility/mac](https://www.apple.com/accessibility/mac/)

+Universal Cross-Site Scripting
+: An attack that exploits vulnerabilities in a browser or browser extension (instead of a website or application, as with XSS) in order to run malicious code.

 Universal Design
 : The design of buildings, products, or environments to make them accessible to all people, regardless of age, disability or other factors.
 The term “universal design” was coined by the architect Ronald Mace to describe the concept of designing all products and the built environment to be aesthetic and usable to the greatest extent possible by everyone, regardless of their age, ability, or status in life.
 However, it was the work of Selwyn Goldsmith, author of _Designing for the Disabled_ (1963), who pioneered the concept of free access for people with disabilities.
 Goldsmith’s most significant achievement was the creation of the dropped curb—now a standard feature of the built environment.&nbsp;[†](#w-universal-design)